lytves/vue-basic-authentication-example/README.md

  Project was created according the article [Authentication Best Practices for Vue](https://blog.sqreen.com/authentication-best-practices-vue/), you will find there a quiet more project author's architecture explanations both in the article itself and also in the comments.

- The project was published on Netify, you can watch its live demo here https://elastic-davinci-b7d0b8.netlify.com/
+ The project was published on Netlify, you can watch its live demo here https://elastic-davinci-b7d0b8.netlify.com/

  **Screenshots:**